Why Are Scotty Cameron Putters So Expensive?

 What Makes Scotty Cameron Putters So Expensive?

-Scotty Cameron putters are made out of the top mass produced materials available.
+Scotty Cameron putters are made out of high quality materials.
 Namely this consists of the quality of stainless steel.
 In the 1990s raw carbon steel was commonly used.
 Most modern day Scotty Cameron putters are made from 303 stainless steel, while some more complicated and larger models will use aluminum to manage the weight of the putterhead.

 Tiger Woods famous Newport 2 GSS putter is also crafted from 303 stainless steel, but sourced specifically from Germany on the basis that it is the highest quality of this type of steel that Scotty Cameron could find to make a putterhead.
 “GSS” refers to the name “German stainless steel.”